Abibubble/EPB/README.md

 <h2>User Experience (UX)</h2>
 <h3>User stories</h3>
 <h4>First Time Visitor Goals</h4>
-I want to easily learn more about the company.
+I want to easily learn more about the bar.
 I want to be able to easily navigate throughout the site to find information.
 I want to locate their social media links to see their social media prescence.